allaboutapps/ios-project-template/README.md

 	- Set the value to `$(SDKROOT)/ResourceRules.plist`

 ## Further setup
-* Run `make setup` to install all needed dependencies
+* Run `carthage update --platform ios` to install/update all needed dependencies
 * Run `make gitinit` to setup a new git repo in the project root folder (**WARNING:** removes any existing git repo in the project root folder)
 * Update the `Makefile` with your project settings
 * Update the `.swiftlint.yml` file to include the project root folder